Spencer-Sch/firebase-learning/README.md

 watched 00:00 - 17:45 of 31:23.
 Generally following, ran into issue working with async/await.
 Looked at documentation I'm seeing that the video syntax is out of date.
 Need to read and learn the current syntax for setting up the test enviroment.

+watched 17:45 - 31:23 of 31:23.
+Found solution to above issue with async/await not exiting properly after tests.
+After being unable to find any helpful guides/tutorials for learning new v9 firebase emulator testing syntax I have decided to push forward with v8.

 [Back to Top](#firebase-learning)